 Trim the long leftover rectangular pieces to the height of your filing cabinets, in my case, 29″ tall.
 You want the final height of the stand to be the same as your filing cabinets.

-Use glue and screws to assemble the corner support like the picture shown.
+Use glue and screws to assemble the corner support of the wrap-around desk in the picture shown.
 I used 1.25″ drywall screws, just because I had them around.
-Since you’re screwing into the edge of plywood, pilot holes are a good idea.
+Since you’re screwing into the edge of the plywood, pilot holes are a good idea.
 These are all just lap joints, nothing fancy.
 It’s not very visible anyway.

 If you want the edges to match the top, apply the wood edging to the exposed edges with a heat source, either a clothes iron or (possibly—I didn’t try this) a curling iron.
 The curved surface of the curling iron may work better on the concave curves.

-I really liked the look of colored stain for this, so I chose a blue-tinted Minwax stain.
-I stained the bottom sides first, the the tops, and repeated for a total of 2 coats each side.
+I really liked the look of the coloured stain for this, so I chose a blue-tinted Minwax stain.
+I stained the bottom sides first, then the tops, and repeated for a total of 2 coats on each side.

 I then applied 3-4 coats of water-based polyurethane, sanding between each step.
 I poly’d each of the surfaces which would be seen, including the “front” of the corner support stand.

-Place the corner support in the corner and the file cabinets to either side of the corner in their approximate positions.
+Place the corner support in the corner and the file cabinets on either side of the corner in their approximate positions.
 Place each desktop half, top side up, where it’s supposed to go supported by the file cabinets and corner support.
 Latch the two halves together with the latches you just installed above.
-Hopefully both halves will move as one now.
+Hopefully, both halves will move as one now.

-It’s ready to use – enjoy.
+The wrap-around desk is ready to use – enjoy.
 I have.
-Mine has been great, even with my honkin big desk chair (see picture).
-The center sitting area is about 32″ wide – plenty of room in general, and there is a metric buttload of deskspace to fill up
+Mine has been great, even with my honking big desk chair (see picture).
+The centre sitting area is about 32″ wide – plenty of room in general, and there is a metric buttload of deskspace to fill up